Developer Guide

 Test case:

-edit -l u/username p/password
+edit -l u/username p/password,edit -l u/usernameoredit -l p/password

-Expected: Success message of editing username and password is shown in the status message.username
+Expected: Success message of editing username and password is shown in the status message.usernameandpasswordsaved tologin.jsonfile.
+Welcome message reflected on GUI. -

 Test case:

-edit -l
+edit -l,edit -l t/password

 -